 Introduction:

-This document is aimed at helping you create a package for your app developed using JavaScript.
+This document helps you create a package for your JavaScript-developed app.
 It will help you create an executable and manifest file for your app.
-You can then use the executable along with dlls to create an installer (For that you would need to look into documentation for creating installer; using executable and dll created here).
+You can then use the executable along with dlls to create an installer (More information on creating an installer using an executable and dlls can be found here).

 Overview

-This document assumes that you have used sprout node-webkit bundle to build JavaScript application.
-You probably would have bunch of html files (main.html, mat.html etc.) JavaScript files (.js files containing JavaScript node webkit code) and maybe bunch of dlls.
-All of these files would become part of the package to create executable which later could be used to create installer.
-Following are the steps you would need to perform in order to achieve it.
+This document assumes that you have used the sprout node-webkit bundle to build a JavaScript application.
+You probably have a number of html files (main.html, mat.html etc.), JavaScript files (.js files containing JavaScript node webkit code) and maybe a number of dll files.
+All of these files are part of the package needed to create an executable that can also be used to create an installer.
+To create an installer, follow these steps:

-Update the manifest file package.json that comes with the sprout node webkit, with your main file and other required information.
-Details about package.json manifest file can be found here https://github.com/nwjs/nw.js/wiki/Manifest-format
+Update the manifest file package.json that comes with the sprout node webkit with your main file and other required information.
+Details about package.json manifest file can be found at https://github.com/nwjs/nw.js/wiki/Manifest-format .

-Create a zip file with your files and packae.json in it.
+Create a zip file with your files and package.json in it.

-Create Executable for your app
+Create an Executable for your app.

-Proceed to use the executable along with dll and all required files to create an installer (Follow creating installer documentation)
+Proceed to use the executable, dlls and all required files to create an installer (Follow creating installer documentation)

 Steps to create Package

-Follow the steps mentioned below to create an executable, assuming you have your package.json file ready.
+Once you have your package.json file ready, complete the steps below to create an executable.

-Create a zip file including all your files and package.json, using following steps.
+Create a zip file including all your files and the package.json file:

 Create a zip folder inside your windows explorer.
 Right Click -> New -> Compressed (Zip Folder).

 Copy all files inside zip folder.
-Rename your zip folder to from app.zip (afor this tutorial we call the folder app) to app.nw.
-If you are unable to see .zip extension, go to View on the main menu then on the right most side of panel you would see Options, so go to Options -> Change Folder and Search Options.
-Go to View tab uncheck “Hide extension for known file types”.
+Rename your zip folder from app.zip (for this tutorial we call the folder app) to app.nw.
+If you are unable to see the .zip extension, go to View on the main menu then select Options -> Change Folder and Search Options.
+Go to the View tab and uncheck “Hide extension for known file types”.

 Copy the app.nw to sprout_kit folder containing nw.exe.
-Open command prompt and cd into the folder.
-Type following command in the prompt to create executable.
+Open the command prompt and cd into the folder.
+Type the following command in the prompt to create an executable.

 copy /b nw.exe+app.nw app.exe

-Executable for your application app.exe is ready.
-Run it to see if it is working fine.
+The executable for your application app.exe is ready.
+Run it to ensure it is working properly.

-Once your exe is created and is working, you would need it and few other files for making installer.
-Make sure to copy all of the files below to the folder you are trying to create installer in.
+Use your executable file along with a few other files to make the installer.
+Make sure to copy all of the files below to the folder you are trying to create the installer in.
 If there are other html or JavaScript files other than index.html like mat.html or any other file copy that too.

 app.nw"